thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 In the end, I was not selected to speak at
 [PIPELINE Conference](https://pipelineconf.info/) 2016.
-In fact, I have never been selected for PIPELINE Conference over the next three years PIPELINE Conference still existed.
+In fact, I have never been selected for PIPELINE Conference for the time it still existed.
+I tried three times.
 Each time the proposal narrowly missed out.
 That is not bad at all, though it feels a bit disappointing.

 I still attended PIPELINE Conference.
 It was a blast.
 I was blown away by the quality and the high standard of the topics.
 From then on